mdunais/letter_counter_App/README.md

-# letter_counter_App
+# Basic_Apps
-An App is created using python to calculate no. of specified letter in a message
+Apps are created using python